 B.A., St. John's College; M.A., M.Phil., Ph.D., Columbia University.

-William Day writes on aesthetics and moral perfectionist thought, with particular focus on the work of Wittgenstein, Cavell, Emerson, and Confucian thinkers.
-He is contributing co-editor (with Victor J. Krebs) of Seeing Wittgenstein Anew (Cambridge UP, 2010).
-Among his other publications are articles and book chapters on Wittgenstein, Cavell, Emerson, the Neo-Confucian thinker Wang Yangming, moral perfectionism, jazz improvisation, and film studies.
+William Day writes primarily on Wittgenstein, Cavell, and topics in aesthetics (improvisation, music, film).
+He is contributing co-editor (with Victor J. Krebs) of a volume on Wittgenstein's aspect-seeing remarks, Seeing Wittgenstein Anew (Cambridge UP, 2010).
+Other publications include articles and book chapters on Emerson, the Neo-Confucian thinker Wang Yangming, and moral perfectionism.
 He teaches courses in the philosophy of art, American philosophy, theory of knowledge, the philosophy of language, and the experience of time.

 William Day's CV